flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/presets.md

 !!! tip "Aircraft presets can only be used on the ground."

 !!! tip "Interference While Loading a Preset"
     You can interfere with the setup of the virtual co-pilot any time, but it will be your own responsibility to make sure the setup is correct after the virtual co-pilot has finished setting up.
 Also, there is the risk that the virtual co-pilot will wait for certain steps to complete forever if you interrupt these steps before they complete.

-    E.g. if the virtual co-pilot started the APU and you turn it off before the procedure is complete it can happen that the virtual co-pilot waits in vain for this step to complete.
-In this case you must cancel the loading with the `Cancel` button.
+    E.g., if the virtual co-pilot started the APU and you turn it off before the procedure is complete it can happen that the virtual co-pilot waits in vain for this step to complete.
+In this case, you must cancel the loading with the `Cancel` button.

 ### Loading a Preset